OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

 ## 2. Approach taken by the Japan work group
 The Japan work group took the following approach:

-* (1)	Business workflow: At first, before defining the roles, the Japan work group has studied several examples of business workflows in industries, such as Automotive, CE, IT.
+* (1)	Business workflow: At first, before defining the roles, the Japan work group has studied several examples of business workflows in industries, such as Automotive, CE(consumer electronics) and IT.
 The examples of the business workflow diagram across different domains have been created by menber companies, and those are also very useful references for a company to analyze its organization when applying OSS compliance process to itself.

 * (2)	Universal model of business workflow: Then the Japan work group has defined the universal model of business workflow derived from examples.
 This model consists of “supplier”, “organization” and “recipient”.
 The “organization” has internal functional blocks, those are candidates of roles.